-Depression on the other hand is characterized by a set of emotional and physical symptoms that tend to last for longer periods of time and despite your best efforts your mood doesn't improve.
-If you are on dialysis, some of these symptoms may look similar to what you might be experiencing because of your CKD.
-The following symptoms are signs of the disease.
-These signs are what physicians and other mental health experts use to diagnose the condition.
+Depression on the other hand is characterized by a set of emotional and physical symptoms that tend to last for longer periods of time and despite your best efforts your mood doesn't improve and it begins to impact your daily routine or activities.
+To be diagnosed with depression, a person must have symptoms most of the day, nearly every day, for at least two weeks.
+Listed are some signs/symptoms that physicians and other mental health experts use to diagnose the condition.